 The Company's primary credit facility ("the Credit Facility") is a \$300.0 million syndicated multicurrency credit agreement with a group of lenders.
 The maximum amount available under the Credit Facility can be increased to \$400.0 million at the Company's option if the lenders agree and the Company satisfies certain conditions.
 Borrowings under the Credit Facility generally bear interest at a base rate or LIBOR rate plus a margin.
-The Credit Facility has certain financial and other covenants, with the key financial covenant requiring that the Company's consolidated total debt to adjusted EBITDA ratio vas below 1.0 to 1, and the Company was also in compliance with all of its other covenants.
+The Credit Facility has certain financial and other covenants, with the key financial covenant requiring that the Company's consolidated total debt to adjusted EBITDA ratio cannot exceed 3.50 to 1.
+As of December 31, 2018 and 2017, the Company's consolidated total debt to adjusted EBITDA ratio was below 1.0 to 1, and the Company was also in compliance with all of its other covenants.
 During the fourth quarter of 2018, the Credit Facility was amended and restated to extend the maturity date to March 15, 2020.
 As of December 31, 2018 and 2017, the Company had total credit facility borrowings of \$24.0 million and \$48.5 million, primarily under the Credit Facility, at weighted average borrowing rates of 1.00% and 1.88%, respectively.